- No categories

 Roberta is Coast Salish from the Snuneymuxw/Cowichan Tribes, a mother and grandmother.
 Elder Roberta has committed to professional and volunteer work in the Health, Social Services, and Education fields for most of her career.
 She is dedicated to building a strong base of knowledge to make improvements to the health care system, specifically for Indigenous people.
 Elder Roberta has worked in partnership with researchers at the UBC School of Nursing on a number of studies.
 In that role, she has guided study activities around Indigenous approaches to health.
 Her role has been to ensure that the research is relevant and responsive to Indigenous contexts and to assist in implementation of interventions within clinical settings.
 She oversees ceremonial and traditional aspects of research projects, including integration of traditional healing approaches with ‘Western’ approaches.
 The studies she has been involved with relating to structural and interpersonal violence and trauma – including colonialism, racism, and poverty – and their effects on health care access and quality for Indigenous people.

-Rémi Rabasa-Lhoret (MD;PhD) is an endocrinologist at the Montreal Clinical Research Institute (IRCM) and at Université de Montréal university hospital (CHUM), director of the diabetes clinic and the metabolic diseases research unit at the IRCM and full professor at Nutrition Department of Université de Montréal.
-He holds the J-A De Sève diabetes research chair.
-He has published over 290 manuscripts and book chapters (H-index 62) and received multiple awards.
-He holds funding from multiple agencies including prestigious NIH, CIHR-foundation grant, Diabetes Canada & CIHR-JDRF-SPOR.
-The main research areas of the group are: Reduce the frequency and consequences of hypoglycemia for patients with type 1 diabetes (T1D) and Obese patients without metabolic complications.
+Rémi Rabasa-Lhoret is an endocrinologist at the Montreal Clinical Research Institute (IRCM) and at Université de Montréal university hospital (CHUM), director of the diabetes clinic, the metabolic diseases research unit and Vice president (clinic & clinical research) at the IRCM as well as full professor at Nutrition Department of Université de Montréal.
+He holds two research chaisr.
+He has published over 330 manuscripts and book chapters (H-index 66) and received multiple awards.
+He holds funding from multiple agencies including NIH, CIHR-foundation grant, Diabetes Canada & CIHR-JDRF-SPOR.
+The main research areas of the group are: Reduce the frequency and consequences of hypoglycemia for patients with type 1 diabetes (T1D) and Cystic fibrosis related diabetes.

 Dr. Rac is a Lead of the Research Program in Health Technology Assessment (HTA) and Network Analytics for the Diabetes Action Canada working closely with other programs, in particular, Diabetic Retinopathy Program on the evaluation of the Pilot Tele-ophthalmology Screening Program for Diabetic Retinopathy.
 Dr Rac and her team lead the evaluation of the Diabetes Action Canada, collaborating with Drs Mathieu Ouimet and Maman Joyce Dogba and their teams from the Université Laval.